Open-Scholarship-Strategy/site/immediate-action-plan.md

 - Contribute towards developing open standards for the scholarly commons.

 **Institute Level (including research and funding bodies, and professional societies)**
-- Do no renew current subscription contracts.
+- Do not renew current subscription contracts.
 - Funding agencies require the implementation of open infrastructures with open standards before considering funding applications.
 - Contribute towards developing open standards for the scholarly commons.
 - Coordinate the development of open standards for the scholarly commons.
 - Encourage the use of the scholarly commons by investing exclusively in open infrastructures with open standards and discourage the use of closed infrastructures by divesting from them.
-- Contact other institutions to start cooperatively and permanently supporting shared infrastructure/resources currently on project funding.
+- Permanently support shared infrastructure/resources currently on project funding and contaxct other institutions to either do the same or share the support with you.
 - Implement a transparent governance structure for the scholarly commons.
+- Encourage and promote fair research assessment policies and processes.

 **National Level (or higher)**
 - Coordinate the development of open standards for the scholarly commons.